The Shameless Fakery of Trump’s Retreat on Family Separations

 No one knows, but Judd Apatow deserves credit for cheerleading this stampede of public statements in Hollywood.
 He has called for a complete boycott of all Fox products including “movies, TV, sports, business, books.”
 That will never happen of course, but tarnishing the Fox brand as a whole could over time hit the Murdoch family, which, in Apatow’s words, “has made billions lying and manipulating our citizens for personal financial gain” even to the point of “supporting the kidnapping of children” at the border.

 The Times has pointed out that to some extent this protest becomes moot once either of Fox’s two corporate suitors, Disney and Comcast, wins the bidding war to buy most of the Murdochs’ entertainment assets.
 But even after that sale, Murdoch will likely retain not just Fox News but the Fox broadcast network, which will likely continue to broadcast Family Guy among other shows run by liberals like MacFarlane.
 (Modern Family is aired on ABC.)
-If Trump is still president by the time that sale is final point — possibly a good year away — this just might get bloody.
+If Trump is still president by the time that sale is final — possibly a good year away — this just might get bloody.